Dark washed skinnies, brighter coloured blazers, wedges, fabulous dresses. That’s what I wear and I’m 15.posted almost 5 years ago

 When MyNiftyThrifty reaches 200 Chic Points, she will be in the Style Council!

 At 16 you start to really come into your own and develop your real fashion sense without going a long with whats in at the time.
 I think you should buy timeless items.
 Like cardigans and blazers skinny jeans.
-I think the main way to wear age appropriate items is to make sure its not too revealing and if you want to wear heels nothing over the top for school.posted about 4 years ago
+I think the main way to wear age appropriate items is to make sure its not too revealing and if you want to wear heels nothing over the top for school.posted almost 5 years ago

 Cute dresses are always good! :) I guess it takes awhile to find out what your true fashion sense is like.
 Don’t just go with clothes/trends because they are popular, but find clothes that really suit your body shape and your personality!
-Confidence + attitude are important, if your clothes show that and your personality then it doesn’t matter whether your clothes are “on trend” at the moment or not!posted about 4 years ago
+Confidence + attitude are important, if your clothes show that and your personality then it doesn’t matter whether your clothes are “on trend” at the moment or not!posted almost 5 years ago

 Firstly, confer with your PARENTS to see what they consider appropriate and inappropriate.
 Then, check your school’s clothing policy to see what isn’t allowed in school.